 Do you have a specific question about a career as a Wind Energy Engineer that isn't answered on this page?
 Post your question on the Science Buddies Ask an Expert Forum.

-- National Aeronautics and Space Admnistration. (n.d.).
+- National Aeronautics and Space Administration. (n.d.).
 Green Careers: Renewable Energy Scientist.
-Retrieved September 20, 2010, from http://climate.nasa.gov/kids/greenCareers/renewableEnergyScientist/
+Retrieved May 30, 2017, from https://climatekids.nasa.gov/career-wind-energy/

 We'd like to acknowledge the additional support of: